Impurity immersed in a two-component few-fermion mixture in a one-dimensional harmonic trap: The structural transition

-The observed scaling with the number of particles in the mixture is of course a direct consequence of the scaling of the interaction energy (the impurity interacts mutually with $N^2$ particles in the mixture).
+The observed scaling with the number of particles in the mixture is the same as the scaling of the internal interaction energy in the two-component mixture.
 From this perspective, all susceptibility curves are identical.
 This also indirectly explains why the scaling found becomes better with an increase in the number of particles.

 Let us underline here that the shape of the universal curve $\Phi(\xi)$ is not known and probably cannot be deduced with any simple heuristic arguments.
 However, it turns out that it can be well approximated by a simple one-parameter Lorentzian shape of the form